All GOC events must be risk assessed to ensure they are run in a Covid Secure maner.

-- If you feel that your planned event would not be Covid Safe with 30 participants you should consider restricting the event to fewer participants via the booking system.
+- If you feel that your planned event would not be Covid Safe with an unspecified number of participants you should consider restricting the event to fewer participants via the booking system.

 - Where local regulations require a lower number of participants this should be enforced by using the online booking system to limit numbers.

 - Be prepared to cancel your event at short notice where a local lockdown is put in place.
 When an event is cancelled, a message should be posted to the event page using the option to email a copy to the participants.

 - A list of attendees must be kept for the purpose of NHS Contact Tracing.
 The easiest way to do this is by using the online attendance or booking systems and only permitting those who have booked in advance to attend the event.

 - Only GOC members (full members and trial members) are allowed to attend GOC events.